bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 see te :ref:`configuration-file-reference` and adjust them according to your needs.
 Alternative, you can also copy and modify whole **templates**, which are provided under :file:`[enginDir]/configuration/templates`.

+As an Editor for the files, we recommend VS-Code or the engine-cockpit :ref:`engine-cockpit-config-editor`.
-Of course, most settings can also be adjusted in our :ref:`engine-cockpit`.
+Note that, most settings can also be adjusted with a UI in our :ref:`engine-cockpit`.

 .. rubric:: Configure your engine